-With these words began our new lives as winemakers.
-The man behind these words was signor Biffolo, a model Italian winemaker, and the previous owner of the vineyard.
-In his opinion, the calculation was perfectly reasonable; we were not entirely convinced, but were happy to get 5,000 litres of wine to enjoy.
-We had no doubt, however, of Terreno’s potential as a vineyard.
+With these words began our new life as winemakers.
+The man who uttered these words was signor Biffoli, the archetype Italian winemaker and previous owner of the estate.
+In his opinion, the calculation was perfectly reasonable; we were not entirely convinced, but were happy for the 5,000 litres to enjoy.
+We had no doubt, however, of Terreno’s potential.
 The fact that grapes had been grown in this very soil since the days of pre-Christian Rome, attested to the vineyard’s capacity to produce wines of the highest quality.

 Tradition and innovation– in the same bottle

 With Terreno’s position at the heart of Chianti Classico, just north of Greve in Chianti, to keep making the Chianti Classico wines that had earned the region its name, seemed only natural.
 And so,

 in 1988, joining Italian winemaking tradition dating back thousands of years and Swedish innovative thinking, we took over the production.